FIRST-Tech-Challenge/ftcdocs/docs/source/sponsors/software/software.rst

    form to request your account to be given Pro plan access.
 You will be notified once your account has been upgraded.

+   **Webinar**: Monday.com is hosting a webinar to help teams learn how to make the most of the Monday.com account sponsorship.
+The Webinar will be held on Monday, September 12 2022 from 12:00p-1:00p EST. To sign up to attend the webinar, `sign up via this link <https://monday.zoom.us/webinar/register/WN_OFXOIZTnThW3RPXEmvBw_g>`_.

 .. dropdown:: PTC